-What is Michael Myers’s origins?
-Few figures are as intimidating as the masked killer from John Carpenter’s 1978 horror movie, Halloween.
-For decades Michael Myers and his trusty kitchen knife have haunted our nightmares, making him one of the most recognisable figures in horror today.
-However, with 12 Halloween movies in total, and four different timelines, figuring out the backstory of this iconic slasher is no easy feat.
+What is Michael Myers’ origin?
+Few figures are as intimidating as the masked killer from John Carpenter’s 1978 classic, Halloween.
+For decades Michael Myers and his trusty kitchen knife have haunted our nightmares, making him one of the most recognizable figures in horror today.
+However, with four different timelines across the Halloween franchise, figuring out the backstory of this iconic slasher is no easy feat.

-Now with Zombie’s timeline out the way, let’s get down to Halloween business.
-Born in the year 1957, Michael Myers began his murderous tendencies from an early age, killing for the first time when he was merely six years old.
+Born in the year 1957, Michael Myers began his murderous career at an early age, killing for the first time when he was just six years old.

-In 1963, on October 31, a young Michael, while dressed as a clown for his typical trick and treating routine, walked into his sister’s room with a kitchen knife.
+On October 31, 1963, a young Michael, while dressed as a clown for his typical trick-and-treating routine, walked into his sister’s room with a kitchen knife.
 The young scamp then proceeded to stab his teen sister to death.

-After the bloody incident, Michael was sent to Smith’s Grove Sanitarium, and was assigned to Dr Loomis, who became fascinated by the boy.
-Loomis studied Michael through his childhood and adolescence, becoming obsessed with his inhuman coldness and eerie evil demeanour.
+After the bloody incident, Michael was sent to Smith’s Grove Sanitarium and was assigned to Dr. Loomis, who became fascinated by the boy.
+Loomis studied Michael through his childhood and adolescence, becoming obsessed with his inhuman coldness and eerie evil demeanor.

-But as any fans of slashers know, you can’t keep a cold-blooded murderer down for long, which brings us to the events of the franchise’s first film, Halloween.
+But as any fans of slashers know, you can’t keep a cold-blooded murderer down for long, which brings us to the events of Halloween (1978).

 After 15 years under observation, Michael, now 21 years old, breaks out of the institution and makes his way back to Haddonfield – stopping only briefly at a hardware store to pick up his iconic white mask.